 Plant-based protein supplements are dried, powdered forms of protein that come from a variety of sources.
 They are often made from soy, rice, hemp, and peas, where other protein powders are derived from eggs or milk protein, such as whey or casein.

 Depending on the brand and source you choose, these products can range from 10 grams of protein to upwards of 30 or 40 grams per serving.
-Choosing the best protein powder for you depends on your lifestyle, dietary preferences, and taste buds.
+Choosing the best plant-based protein powder for you depends on your lifestyle, dietary preferences, and taste buds.

 What Do Plant-Based Protein Powders Do For You?

 There are several reasons to add a protein powder to your daily diet.
 They help support a healthy body composition as well as overall wellness.
 If you're looking to lose weight or gain muscle, a protein powder can help.

 When it comes to weight loss, a high-protein diet can help you feel fuller longer.
 This means you're less likely to make unhealthy food choices or reach for snacks throughout the day.
 One scientific review study on overweight and obese patients suggests that supplementing with protein improved patients' overall body composition and reduced risks associated with cardiovascular disease.

 On the muscle growth side of things, a second review study demonstrates a link between protein intake and increased muscle mass in weightlifters.

 Yet gaining strength isn't the only reason to enjoy a protein shake post-workout.
 Your fatigued muscles need protein to recover and rebuild after strenuous exercise.
 By feeding your body protein shortly after a workout, you may speed muscle recovery, reduce soreness, and increase the overall effectiveness of your workout.

 There are several common types of protein powder on the market.
 These are the sources you're most likely to encounter in dairy-based to plant-based protein powder: